sbthepotato/DAT530-Project-22H/README.md

 # DAT520 Simulating Aircraft Boarding

-`project proposal/` contains the initial proposal of what the project would be
+`not for final delivery/` contains the project proposal, some test petri nets used to better understand GPenSIM and sketches used to design the model

 `report/` contains the project report

 `simulation/` contains the project simulation

-`test-pns/` contain some very small petri nets that were used to try to understand how to implement the large scale model.

-`Design Concept.pdf` are the drawings and sketches used to initially design the model.